Wednesday, April 30, 2014

 Summary: The first 2013 solar eclipse is an annular solar eclipse Tuesday, April 29, that favors the Southern Hemisphere, specifically East Antarctica.

-Earth visibility chart and eclipse statistics for annular solar eclipse of April 29, 2014: Fred Espenak/NASA Goddard Space Flight Center (GSFC), Public Domain, via NASA Eclipse Web Site
+Earth visibility chart and eclipse statistics for annular solar eclipse of April 29, 2014: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment, Eclipse Predictions by Fred Espenak, NASA GSFC Emeritus," via NASA Eclipse Web Site

 The first 2014 solar eclipse is an annular solar eclipse Tuesday, April 29, that favors the Southern Hemisphere with a minuscule D-shaped path of annularity exclusively poised over East Antarctica.